 The Balda Rollbox II was the successor of the 1932 Rollbox which was a very plain camera with very little adornment.
 However, the Rollbox II has a chrome plated decal on the front with the name "Balda ROLLBOX" on it.
 The covering on the front is embossed with a 'sunburst' pattern.
 Each side of the box has a rectangular pattern embossed into the leatherette.
 Each side of the camera has the name 'Balda' embossed in the leatherette.
 The box is made of pressed metal which is lined and lacquered in black.
 A tripod socket is provided.
 It has a real leather handle with parallel grooves on it.
 The chrome finishing touches to the front of the camera make this a very handsome piece.

 It has two bright viewfinders, one for portrait and one for landscape images.
 The lens is a simple meniscus with an aperture of f/14.
 The shutter is a double acting rotary, so the shutter button returns to its resting position (upwards) once released, without causing double exposure.
 It has a connection socket for cable release.
-A lever above the shutter release enables you to select Instantaneous or Trigger(bulb) mode.
+A lever above the shutter release enables you to select Instantaneous or Timed(bulb) mode.
 The speed of the shutter on this camera was measured as 1/40 sec.
 It has an s-shaped knob to wind the film and the film is advanced from frame to frame using the red window.